twyoon99/CNN-Lane_Classification/README.md

 # CNN-Lane_Classification
-This project conducted solid line dotted line lane classification based on the CNN model conducted in November 2022
+This project conducted solid line dotted line lane classification based on the CNN model conducted in November 2022 This project conducted solid line dotted line lane classification based on the CNN model conducted in November 2022